Higgins Lake is Great for Lakers and Perch

 Upper Peninsula Fishing Report

-Portage Lake: In Houghton County was producing a good number of walleye and pike.
+Otter Lake: In Houghton County was producing a light number of pike and crappie.

-Lake Gogebic: Was also producing a good number of walleye and pike.
-Anglers are jigging and using tip-ups.
+Lake Gogebic: Is producing a moderate number of walleye and perch.

 Southeast Lower Peninsula Fishing Report